How and When to Dose Phytoplankton in a Reef Aquarium: Guidelines for Providing Nutrition to Corals

 Step 2:

-To grow the algae, you will need a nutrient solution that contains all the necessary nutrients.
+In order to cultivate the algae, a nutrient solution containing all the required nutrients are needed.
 You can either purchase a pre-packaged nutrient solution or prepare one yourself.
-The nutrient solution should contain substances such as nitrates, phosphates, iron, and other micronutrients.
+The nutrient solution shall include (e.g., nitrates, phosphates, iron and other micronutrients) etc.

 Tools needed: Nutrient solution, water.